History of supernova observation: 2000 to present

 In 2009, researchers have found nitrates in ice cores from Antarctica at depths corresponding to the known supernovae of 1006 and 1054 AD, as well as from around 1060 AD.
 The nitrates were apparently formed from nitrogen oxides created by gamma rays from the supernovae.
 This technique should be able to detect supernovae going back several thousand years.

 On November 15, 2010, astronomers using NASA's Chandra X-ray Observatory announced that, while viewing the remnant of SN 1979C in the galaxy Messier 100, they have discovered an object which could be a young, 30-year-old black hole.
 NASA also noted the possibility this object could be a spinning neutron star producing a wind of high energy particles.

 On August 24, 2011, the Palomar Transient Factory automated survey discovered a new Type Ia supernova (SN 2011fe) in the Pinwheel Galaxy (M101) shortly after it burst into existence.
 Being only 21 million lightyears away and detected so early after the event started, it will allow scientists to learn more about the early developments of these types of supernovae.

 On March 16, 2012, a Type II supernova, designated as SN 2012aw, was discovered in M95.

 On January 22, 2014, students at the University of London Observatory spotted an exploding star SN 2014J in the nearby galaxy M82 (the Cigar Galaxy).
 At a distance of around 12 million light years, the supernova is one of the nearest to be observed in recent decades.

-A few weeks after a star exploded in the spiral galaxy NGC 2525 during the month of January 2018, NASA's Hubble Space Telescope took consecutive photos for nearly a year of the resulting Type 1a supernova, designated as SN 2018gv.
+A few weeks after a star exploded in the spiral galaxy NGC 2525 during the month of January 2018, NASA's Hubble Space Telescope took consecutive photos for nearly a year of the resulting Type Ia supernova, designated as SN 2018gv.

 Future

 The estimated rate of supernova production in a galaxy the size of the Milky Way is about twice per century.
 This is much higher than the actual observed rate, implying that a portion of these events have been obscured from the Earth by interstellar dust.
 The deployment of new instruments that can observe across a wide range of the electromagnetic spectrum, along with neutrino detectors, means that the next such event will almost certainly be detected.

-The Vera C. Rubin Observatory is predicted to discover three to four million supernovae during its ten-year survey, over a broad range of distances.
+The Vera C. Rubin Observatory in Chile is predicted to discover three to four million supernovae during its ten-year survey, over a broad range of distances.